reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-5.md

 Note that while we describe a “predictor,” there isn't anything fancy here — we simply “predict” that the current sample will equal the previous one and take the (quantized) difference between that and the actual current sample.

 The next diagram shows the adaptive version of the decoder as shown in the original VOX ADPCM paper from the Dialogic Corporation. [^2] The primary difference here is the addition of an adaptive scaling factor for the difference between prediction and actual value.
-This scaling factor is based on the amplitude of the predicted value, and we will discuss the specifics of the scaling in the next section.
+This scaling factor is based on the amplitude of the incoming difference, and we will discuss the specifics of the scaling in the next section.

 <figure>